-This site now gets a few hundred comments a day on our accumulated total of more than 10,000 articles.
+This site now gets several hundred comments a day on our accumulated total of more than 10,000 articles.

 The vast majority of them are thoughtful, from experienced owners and advocates who want to discuss a new item or vehicle test in more detail.
 And we're grateful to our many, many commenters, who expand the discussion in ways we couldn't.